2024-25 Catalog

 ACCT 316 Intermediate Accounting II 3 Credits

 The sequel to Accounting 315, this course continues with intensive study of recognition, measurement, valuation and disclosure issues relating to such topics as investments, liabilities, leases, pensions, income-taxes, share-based payments, revenue issues, earnings per share, and complexities related to the statement of changes in financial position.
 Analysis and interpretation of financial statements and problem-solving skills are integral parts of the course.
+The course is also open to sophomores with the appropriate prerequisites.

 Prerequisites: ACCT 315